TimmyChan99/covid19-tracker/README.md

 # COVID-19 Tracker

-Covid-19 Tracker is a mobile web application that provide the user the new cases of Covid-19 for each country and also the regions within the country by getting all the data and the statistics from [Narrativa](https://covid19tracking.narrativa.com/index_en.html).
+Covid-19 Tracker is a mobile web application that provide the user the new cases of Covid-19 for each country and also the regions within the country .

-The web app consists of Home, Countries List, and the Regions List page.The original design idea belongs to Nelson Sakwa.
-[Link to the original design.](https://www.behance.net/gallery/31579789/Ballhead-App-%28Free-PSDs%29)
+The web app consists of Home, Countries List, and the Regions List page.

 ### Select the desired date